olivernybroe/intellij-touch/readme.md

 For setting up the touch bar, go to `Appearance & Behavior` -> `Menus and Toolbars`. \
 There Should now be a new menu called `Touch Bar`, from here you can just add items to the menu like you normally would.

+> Works best with actions from `Main Menu` as they often contains icons.

 It could for example be like this

 ![settings](https://github.com/olivernybroe/intellij-touch/raw/master/docs/settings.png)